phattran2905/nodejs-magazine/README.md

 npm install
 ```

-### Create enviroment variables
+### Create environment variables
-You have to install enviroment variables and grab it inside a __*.env*__ file.
+You have to install environment variables and grab it inside a __*.env*__ file.
 Make sure you have included these variable:

 ```
 DATABASE_URI="your connect string with mongodb"